neuecc/Utf8Json/README.md

 In Unity version, added `UnityResolver` to StandardResolver in default.
 It enables serialize `Vector2`, `Vector3`, `Vector4`, `Quaternion`, `Color`, `Bounds`, `Rect`.

 `.unitypackage` is exists in [releases](https://github.com/neuecc/Utf8Json/releases) page.
-Zip archives includes unitypackage and code-generator.
+If you are using IL2CPP environment, requires code generator too, see following section.

 Pre Code Generation(Unity/Xamarin Supports)
 ---
 Utf8Json generates object formatter dynamically by [ILGenerator](https://msdn.microsoft.com/en-us/library/system.reflection.emit.ilgenerator.aspx).
 It is fast and transparently generated at run time.
 But it does not work on AOT environment(Xamarin, Unity IL2CPP, etc.).

 If you want to run on IL2CPP(or other AOT env), you need pre-code generation. `Utf8Json.UniversalCodeGenerator.exe` is code generator of Utf8Json.
-It is exists in releases page's for unity.zip.
+It is exists in releases page's `Utf8Json.UniversalCodeGenerator.zip` that run on win/mac/linux.
 It is using [Roslyn](https://github.com/dotnet/roslyn) so analyze source code and created by [.NET Core](https://www.microsoft.com/net/) for cross platform application.

 ```
 arguments help: